-The best performance can be obtained in a landscape with minimum obstructions such as no buildings or low buildings as can be found in rural or suburban areas.
-Areas with higher obstructions will degrade the accuracy of the measurements such as in urban canyons and unusually mountainous terrains.
-The accuracy is also dependent on the location of the subsites and height of subsite antennas in relation with the geography and obstructions.
+The best performance can be obtained in a landscape with minimum obstructions, such as no buildings or low buildings as in rural or suburban areas.
+Areas with higher obstructions, such as in urban canyons and unusually mountainous terrains, degrade the accuracy of the measurements.
+The accuracy also depends on the location of the subsites and the height of subsite antennas.